231jk0/file-system-app-server/README.md

 npm run test:stress
 ```

 Tests use `.env.test`, not `.env`.
-Default `DATABASE_URL` is `mydb_test` (same user/password as docker compose).
+Default `DATABASE_URL` is `mydb_test` (same user/password as Docker Compose).
 The runner refuses a database whose name does not end in `_test`, creates that database if needed, applies pending migrations, then truncates `folders` and `files` between cases.
 Running tests while `npm run dev` is up will not wipe app data.

 `npm test` always fires 50 concurrent unique `POST /folders` (at root and under one parent) and expects every request to return 201. `npm run test:stress` ramps 10 → 400 in-flight creates and prints created/failed, elapsed time, req/s, and p50/p95 latency.
 That is one Node process talking to Postgres through the default `pg` pool (max 10 connections); extra requests queue on the pool.
 It is not a multi-host production load test.